Biyi Bandele, Nigerian Director of ‘Half of a Yellow Sun’ and ‘The King’s Horseman,’ Dies at 54

 “Biyi was a prodigiously talented writer and filmmaker, as well as a loyal friend and beloved father,” Temi writes in the post.
 “He was a storyteller to his bones, with an unblinking perspective, singular voice and wisdom which spoke boldly through all of his art, in poetry, novels, plays and on screen.
 He told stories which made a profound impact and inspired many all over the world.
 His legacy will live on through his work.”

 Bandele had recently finished his latest film entitled “The King’s Horseman.”
 Inspired by Nigerian Nobel Prize-winning writer Wole Soyinka’s anti-colonial play “Death and the King’s Horseman,” the drama is set to have its world premiere at the Toronto Film Festival next month.
-The film, billed as the first Yoruba-language feature film to premiere at TIFF, was produced by Mo Abudu’s EbonyLife Films for Netflix.
+The Yoruba-language film was produced by Mo Abudu’s EbonyLife Films for Netflix.

+Speaking to Variety, Abudu described Bandele’s death as “totally unexpected and a real shock to us all.”

+“He was over the moon about ‘Elesin Oba, The King’s Horseman’ premiering at TIFF, and of course we were all planning to be there,” she said, noting that the film was beloved by Bandele “more so than any of the other projects he had worked on with us.”

 Bandele also co-directed this year’s “Blood Sisters” for Netflix.
 The streamer’s first Nigerian original series follows friends Sarah and Kemi as they are forced to go on the run after a wealthy groom disappears during his engagement party.
 Netflix paid tribute to Bandele via a Twitter post, saying, “May he rest in power.”